aigoncharov/blog/cksyiae1l0wtfkxs1heglfwfd.md

 After a month of preparation, I met the team over 4 interviews.
 2 medium leetcodes, one system design, and one coding task that I would describe as application/API design.
 The last one presented me with a vague list of business requirements.
 I had to clarify them, set meaningful constraints, and then code a class implementing the logic.
 In the end, they loved my algorithms, my application/API design, but did not meet expectations with my system design skills.
 If only a guy from Uber could have called and told them about my mad system design skills.
 It could have been the end of the story, but it was far from over.
 I auditioned for the backend role in Cambridge, and the guys thought that even though I lacked the necessary system design skills for their team, I still could be a good match for a frontend role.
 The thing was that they did not have any frontend roles in Cambridge.
 I had another call with a recruiter, and she redirected me to... surprise-surprise, Germany!
 There and back again.

 They set another loop on interviews.
 This time much shorter.
 As far as I remember, it was only a single medium leetcode and another system design.
 This time they loved it and I got an offer.
 Offer for a middle-level position.
-Still counts as an offer though, doesn't it?
+At that moment I started doubting my previous "senior" titles.

 > Tip #8.
 Be proactive and talk to your recruiter about the level you are interviewing for.
 Make convincing arguments, share that you have interviews with other companies for a higher level.
 The bottom line, do anything to be put in a loop for a higher position.